nazgol-nikravesh/CIR/README.md

     - Dates (e.g., Created, Updated, etc.)
     - Description
     - Comments =>
-      - To extract comments from Jira issue reports, the JavaScript in the source page is executed by identifying relevant script tags (it could not be accessible directly from HTML text).
-A headless Chrome browser is used to dynamically load content, including comments, which is then parsed and extracted using BeautifulSoup.
+      - To extract comments from Jira issue reports, the JavaScript in the source page is executed by identifying relevant script tags (which can not be directly accessible from HTML text).
+A headless Chrome browser is employed to dynamically load content, including comments.
+Subsequently, the loaded content is parsed and extracted using BeautifulSoup.
+      - All other properties, excluding Comments, can be directly extracted from the pure HTML of the issue report web page.

 **3) Write_to_CSV(data, CSV_name):** Writes the crawled data to a CSV file.